k-nandini/TNS-F23-SL-P5/README.md

 - Animation for advice text: - advice could be shown with a typing animation like ChatGPT.
 - Fix remove_duplicates function.
 - Add better navigation and make the app more intuitive.
+- Create a page to upload the CSV/Update the CSV file from the web page.
+- Add Authentication for backend functions such as updating DB from CSV, and removing duplicates.